 Talking Heads were a new wave post-funk rock band, fronted by David Byrne, with Tina Weymouth, Chris Frantz and Jerry Harrison making up the rest of the band.
 Released in 1984, the Jonathan Demme directed concert movie was recorded over three nights in Hollywood’s Pantages Theatre (leading to a couple of amusing continuity mistakes, such as the bass player’s guitar changing between shots).

 Jonathan Demme is most famous for directing films like Philadelphia and The Silence of the Lambs.
-I haven’t seen these, but if they’re half as well directed as Stop Making Sense it’s fair to say we have a master on our hands.
 Great direction and concert films are rarely put in the same sentence, but Demme’s style left such a deep imprint on the film that it set a standard for all concert films to come.
 Instead of using rapid-fire shots from multiple angles, Demme often leaves the camera trained on the performers for long shots that range from a minute up to four and a half minutes (considering the average shot length of a Hollywood film is 3 to 5 seconds).

 Not only that, we hardly ever see the audience, bar approximately five short shots near the end and the occasional shot of the stage in which someone’s head gets in the way.
 Audience reaction is a key part in most concert films, so why does Demme voluntarily leave it out?
 I think it’s because he realises that when we watch a concert film, we don’t really care about the weeping fan-girl with an “I LUV YOU DAVID” t-shirt and the “TALKING HEADS FOREVER” banners.
 We care about the performance, and by making the audience invisible Demme makes us feel like we’re actually there, cheering on our favourite band along with everyone else.